 The Goethe-Institut (GI) in Bangladesh is the first stop for all those in the country who are interested in the German language and German culture.
 The Goethe-Institut in Dhaka was opened back in 1961, before Bangladesh gained independence.
 Its language courses continue to be very popular, with a total enrolment of approximately 1500 per year.
 The Goethe-Institut library offers German literature and information about history and politics.
 The rooftop café and the auditorium are meeting places and forums for young intellectuals, artists and representatives of civil society.
 The events organised by the Goethe-Institut range from exhibitions and musical and literary offerings to film festivals and DJ appearances.
 Since religious extremism flared up in Bangladesh, the Goethe-Institut has had to curtail its programme.

 Since January 2010, Bangladeshi teachers have been trained as German teachers under Germany’s Schools: Partners for the Future initiative (PASCH).
 German instruction has been integrated into the curricula at all five partner schools in Bangladesh and a large number of students have now had their proficiency in German certified.

-In the last two years, there has been a huge increase in the number of Bangladeshi students applying to study in Germany.
-Approximately 2500 Bangladeshi students are currently enrolled in German higher education institutions.
+For several years now, there has been a steady increase in the number of Bangladeshi students and scientiests applying to study in Germany.
+Nearly 3000 Bangladeshi students are currently enrolled in German higher education institutions.